 Lastly, some evidence has suggested the presence of SARS-CoV-2 RNA in stool samples from infected people – though whether these are infectious virus particles is still to be seen.
 Some evidence does point to infectious viral particles being present after flushing the toilet and keeping the toilet lid down reduced this supposed spread.

 It is also safe to assume, based on all the emerging evidence, that all bodily secretions except for sweat may contain infectious virus particles.
-However, none of these routes are thought to be the main infectious route for SARS-CoV-2, although caution is advised.
+However, none of these routes are thought to be the main infection route for SARS-CoV-2, although caution is advised.

 Image Credit: frank60 / Shutterstock.com

-Preventing COVID-19 Spread
+Preventing COVID-19 spread

 Image Credit: eamesBot / Shutterstock.com